thingdom/node-neo4j/README.md

 Most operations are **asynchronous**, which means they take a **callback**.
 Node-Neo4j callbacks are of the standard `(error[, results])` form.

-Async control flow can get tricky quickly, so it's *highly* recommended to use a flow control library or tool, like [async](https://github.com/caolan/async) or [Streamline](https://github.com/Sage/streamlinejs).
+Async control flow can get pretty tricky, so it's *highly* recommended to use a flow control library or tool, like [async](https://github.com/caolan/async) or [Streamline](https://github.com/Sage/streamlinejs).

 ## Cypher